“Truly I tell you, unless you change and become like little children, you will never enter the kingdom of heaven.” Matthew 18:3

 Note that there is very, very little about God’s specific desires or preferences regarding music or art in the Bible.
 There are certain songs or exclamations that people have written—things like “come into His presence with singing and praise,” “Play skillfully on the strings!,” “Praise Him with the harp and the tambourine!,” and “Sing to the Lord a new song.”
 But none of these are requirements of the Lord.

 But what about the spirit of excellence, or an “excelling spirit,” given to Daniel or the craftsmen to build the temple?
-Notice that this was a God-given gift to accomplish a specific God-given task in the world.
-There were directives on how to build things, but this was to reflect the symbolism of a heavenly truth.
+Notice that this was a God-given gift to accomplish a specific God-given task in that moment in time.
+There were directives on how to build things, to reflect the symbolism of a heavenly reality.
 It was prophetic artistry commissioned by the Lord.
 These were not simply natural giftings that were then harnessed for “God’s glory.”
-This was a unique anointing of God for a task of creating something God desired to create.
+This was a unique anointing of God for a task of creating something God desired to create for which he called people away from their jobs as artisans to work on His projects.
 This kind of Spirit-filled “excelling anointing” was rare.
-May God multiply this “anointing of excellence” to His people.
+May God multiply this “anointing of excellence” to His people to accomplish His projects.
 Even still, I would suppose, it is likely not the destiny of every child who seems to take to the piano, or the paintbrush, or the dance floor.
 But do not despair.
+God is looking deeper.

 - Noah, who was righteous in heart and actions, when the world was evil.